rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 After you've mastered the basics of React, I always recommend moving on to advanced topics like authentication, authorization, and connecting React applications to databases.
 These operations make up the fundamentals real business applications need.
 Don't worry about implementing the backend application that manages it all yourself, as Firebase provides the perfect alternative.
 I have seen real businesses go from zero to profitable with only React and Firebase as their tools, myself included.
 No backend application with Node.js was needed, and this tutorial was created to show you how.

-70% of this tutorial's outcome can be read at {{% a_blank "here" "https://react-firebase-authentication.wieruch.com/" %}}.
+70% of this tutorial's outcome can seen {{% a_blank "here" "https://react-firebase-authentication.wieruch.com/" %}}.
 Security reasons prevent me from showing everything there, though the remaining material can be found in the book.

 To keep the guide updated, here is a list of the primary libraries and their versions used in this tutorial: